rynkow/quiz/README.md

 ## Features
 ### Authentication
 Users can create accounts by providing unique username and password. <br>
-App uses Basic Htttp Authorizaton and stateless sessions - authorization data has to be sent in every authorized request.
+App uses Basic Htttp Authorization  and stateless sessions - authorization data has to be sent in every authorized request.
 <br> Users without accounts can:
  * browse public quizzes
- * solve public quizzes - statisctis will still be gathered and displayed, but not presisted.
+ * solve public quizzes - statistics will still be gathered and displayed, but not presisted.
  * login/signup

 ![image](readmeResources/quiz_login.gif)